medialab/hyphe/README.md

 For an easy install, the best solution is to rely on [Docker](https://www.docker.com).

 Docker enables isolated install and execution of software stacks, which makes simple installing a whole set of dependencies.
+Although, it requires at least 3GB of empty space to be deployed.

-First follow [Docker install instructions](https://docs.docker.com/installation/) to install Docker on your machine.
+First follow [Docker's installation instructions](https://docs.docker.com/installation/) to install Docker on your machine.

-Once you've got Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line.
+Once you've got Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line (it might already come built-in with Docker when installing on Windows or Mac OS X).

 Then you just need to get or build Hyphe's Docker images: